iconify/documentation/documents/pages/iconify-icon/index.md

 ## Functions

-In addition to properties, web component offers several functions to control it.
+For advanced developers, web component offers several functions to control it.

+These functions can be used to load custom icons, get icon data, preload icons from API, configure custom API and so on.
+See functions list below.

 Functions can be imported from: